AAGI-AUS/AAGIThemes/README.md

 ### Plots and graphs

-{theme.aagi} provides several functions to assist users in creating plots, charts and graphs with a more unified DPIRD style.
+{theme.aagi} provides several functions to assist users in creating plots, charts and graphs with a more unified AAGI style.

 For creating standalone graphs using R’s base library there are: